-> The Employment Business shall pay to the Temporary Worker, subject to completion of each period of the assignment, remuneration calculated at a minimum hourly rate of the NMW for each hour worked.
-The actual rate will be notified on a per Assignment basis, for each hour worked during an Assignment.
-You will be paid to the nearest quarter hour.
+The Employment Business shall pay to the Temporary Worker, subject to completion of each period of the assignment, remuneration calculated at a minimum hourly rate of the NMW for each hour worked.
+The actual rate will be notified on a per Assignment basis, for each hour worked during an Assignment in line with each clients specific pay rates.
 This will be paid one week in arrears subject to deductions for the purpose of National Insurance, PAYE, or any other purpose for which the Employment Business is required by law to make deductions.
 Method of payment will be by direct credit into a bank/building society account of the Temporary Worker’s choice.
-The Employment Business does not accept the responsibility for any bank charges incurred due to late payment or payment by cheque.
+The Employment Business does not accept the responsibility for any bank charges incurred due to late payment or payment by cheque

-> a) At the end of each week of an Assignment (or at the end of the Assignment where it is for a period of one week or less or is completed before the end of a week) the Temporary Worker shall deliver to the Employment Business a time sheet duly completed to indicate the number of hours worked during the preceding week (or such lesser period) and signed by an authorised representative of the Customer.
+a) At the end of each week of an Assignment (or at the end of the Assignment where it is for a period of one week or less or is completed before the end of a week) the Temporary Worker shall deliver to the Employment Business a time sheet duly completed to indicate the number of hours worked during the preceding week (or such lesser period) and signed by an authorised representative of the Customer.
 Failure to submit a time sheet for hours worked may delay payment for those hours;

 b) For the avoidance of doubt and for the purposes of the Working Time Regulations, the Temporary Worker’s working time shall only consist of those periods during which the Temporary Worker is carrying out activities or duties for the Customer as part of the Assignment.
 Time spent travelling to the Customer’s premises, lunch breaks and other rest breaks shall not count as part of the Temporary Worker’s working time for these purposes;

 c) Subject to clause 4 d.
 The Employment Business shall pay the Temporary Worker for all hours worked regardless of whether the Employment Business has received payment from the Customer for those hours;